Heating radiator with rubber boots and warm clothes indoor

 How you get the discount depends on how you pay for your electricity.
 However you pay, the £150 will almost always be a discount on your bill, not a cash payment.

 • If you're on a standard credit or smart prepayment meter.
-You'll get an automatic one-off £150 discount on your electricity bill, sometime between October 2022 and March 2023.
-You'll receive a letter confirming your discount, and it should be applied to your bill by 31 March 2023.
+You should get the £150 automatically added as credit on your electricity account sometime between October 2024 and March 2025.
+You should have received a letter by now, confirming your discount.

 • If you're on a traditional prepayment meter.
-You'll be sent a top-up voucher, by post, email or text, though some may get a cheque.
-You've 90 days to redeem the voucher, but your supplier can reissue it if you lose it or it expires.
+You should be sent a top-up voucher, by post, email or text, though some may receive a cheque.
+You have 90 days to redeem the voucher, but your supplier can reissue it if you lose it or it expires.
 You'll need to redeem the voucher at the Post Office or a PayPoint shop.
 In most cases, you'll need proof of identity, such as your passport or driving licence.

-Payments are made on a first come, first served basis, with a limited pot of cash to give out, and some suppliers are starting to close their schemes now.
-So apply as soon as possible to ensure you don't miss out.
+Payments are made on a first-come, first-served basis, with a limited pot of cash to give out.
+So you need to apply as soon as possible each year to ensure you don't miss out.
+Some suppliers have now closed for applications, so go quick if you think you're eligible.

 Who is eligible?